codeacula/vae-obsidian-helper/README.md

 - Adds a plugin setting tab to the settings page.
 - Registers a global click event and output 'click' to the console.
 - Registers a global interval which logs 'setInterval' to the console.
+- Includes chat utilities for saving transcripts as notes.

 ## First time developing plugins?